dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 ### Partial implementation of intrinsic `static class`

 + `IsSupported` must represents the state of an entire intrinsic `static class`
-+ Once API review is complete and approved, it is acceptable to implement approved methods in any order provided tests
++ Once API review is complete and approved, it is acceptable to implement approved methods in any order provided tests are added

-### Addition of new intrinsics methods to an existing `static class`

-Since each `ARM64` intrinsic `static class` only supports a single platform, adding new instructions is not inherently problematic.
-New methods can be added without undue complexity.

-The primary problem would be the API review process
++ The approved API must be completed before the intrinsic `static class` is included in a release

 ### Test coverage

 As intrinsic support is added test coverage must be extended to provide basic testing

 Tests

 ## Half precision floating point